 - Trim the pork loin of any large, tough pieces of fat.

-- Stir together 1 tablespoon olive oil, the rosemary, garlic, and salt in a small bowl.
+- Stir together 1 tablespoon of the olive oil, the fresh chopped rosemary (1 tablespoon), chopped garlic, and kosher salt (1 teaspoon) in a small bowl.

 - Rub the mixture on the pork loin and place in a freezer bag or airtight container.
 Refrigerate and allow to marinate for at least one hour, or up to 24 hours.